Henry Schoolcraft: Exploration and geologic survey

 From November 18 to February 1819, Schoolcraft and his companion Levi Pettibone made an expedition from Potosi, Missouri, to what is now Springfield.
 They traveled further down the White River into Arkansas, making a survey of the geography, geology, and mineralogy of the area.
 Schoolcraft published this study in A View of the Lead Mines of Missouri (1819).
-In this book he correctly identified the potential for lead deposits in the region.
+In this book, he correctly identified the potential for lead deposits in the region.
 Missouri eventually became the number one lead-producing state.
 (French colonists had earlier developed a lead mine outside St. Louis in the 18th century.)
 He also published Journal of a Tour into the Interior of Missouri and Arkansaw (1821), the first written account of a European-American exploration of the Ozark Mountains.

 This expedition and his resulting publications brought Schoolcraft to the attention of John C. Calhoun, the Secretary of War, who considered him "a man of industry, ambition, and insatiable curiosity."
 Calhoun recommended Schoolcraft to the Michigan Territorial Governor, Lewis Cass, for a position on an expedition led by Cass to explore the wilderness region of Lake Superior and the lands west to the upper Mississippi River.
 Beginning in the spring of 1820, Schoolcraft served as a geologist on the Lewis Cass expedition.
 Beginning in Detroit, they traveled nearly 2000 mi along Lake Huron and Lake Superior, west to the Mississippi River, down the river to present-day Iowa, and then returning to Detroit after tracing the shores of Lake Michigan.

 The expedition was intended to establish the source of the Mississippi River.
 It was also intended to settle the question of the yet undetermined boundary between the United States and British Canada.
 The expedition traveled as far upstream as Upper Red Cedar Lake in present-day Minnesota.
-Since low water precluded navigating farther upstream, the expedition designated the lake as the river's headwaters, and renamed it in honor of Cass.
+Since low water precluded navigating farther upstream, the expedition designated the lake as the river's headwaters and renamed it in honor of Cass.
 (Schoolcraft noted, however, that locals informed the expedition that it was possible to navigate by canoe farther upstream earlier in the year when water levels were higher.)
 Schoolcraft's account of the expedition was published as A Narrative Journal of Travels Through the Northwestern Regions...to the Sources of the Mississippi River (1821).

-In 1821 he was a member of another government expedition, which traveled through Illinois, Indiana and Ohio.
+In 1821, he was a member of another government expedition, which traveled through Illinois, Indiana, and Ohio.
 In 1832, he led a second expedition to the headwaters of the Mississippi River.
-Arriving a month earlier than had the 1820 expedition, he was able to take advantage of higher water to navigate to Lake Itasca.
+While traveling alongside the Brule River, he met Ozaawindib, an Ojibwe agokwa, and hired him as a guide.
+Because they arrived at Cass Lake a month earlier than had the 1820 expedition, the group was able to take advantage of higher water to navigate to Lake Itasca.
+Ozaawindib successfully led the group to the headwater of the Mississippi, named Omashkoozo-Zaaga’igan or Elk Lake in Ojibwe.
+Schoolcraft renamed the headwater Lake Itasca based on the Latin words for truth (veritas) and head (caput).